-Effective January 1, 1997, the Company established a Directors' Deferred Compensation Plan (the "Deferred Plan").
-The Deferred Plan permits Outside Directors to elect to defer receipt of directors' fees or other compensation for their services as directors.
-Outside Directors can elect to have their deferred payments administered as a cash with interest account or a stock unit account with dividends.
+Effective January 1, 1997 and amended effective January 1, 2009, the Company established a Directors' Deferred Compensation Plan (the "Deferred Compensation Plan").
+The Deferred Compensation Plan permits Outside Directors to elect to defer receipt of directors' fees or other compensation for their services as directors.
+Outside Directors can elect to have their deferred payments administered as cash with interest account or a stock unit account with dividends.
 Deferred payments that are administered in a stock unit account are converted into RSUs at the closing price of the Company's common stock on the date of allocation.
-Distributions to a director under the Deferred Plan will not be made to any Outside Director, and restrictions on RSUs granted in the Deferred Plan do not lapse, until the Outside Director ceases to be a Board member.
+Distributions to a director under the Deferred Compensation Plan will not be made to any Outside Director, and restrictions on RSUs granted in the Deferred Compensation Plan do not lapse, until the Outside Director ceases to be a Board member.

-The following table shows the compensation awarded to, earned by or paid to DENTSPLY International Inc.'s Outside Directors for the year ended December 31, 2015.
+The following table shows the compensation awarded to, earned by or paid to DENTSPLY SIRONA's Outside Directors for the year ended December 31, 2016.